bitbull-team/vue-storefront-instagram-feed/README.md

 # Instagram Feed for Vue storefront

-Extension for [Vue storefront](https://github.com/DivanteLtd/vue-storefront) that displays last photos from an Instagram account.
+Module for [Vue storefront](https://github.com/DivanteLtd/vue-storefront) that displays last photos from an Instagram account.

-#### Usage
+## Configuration

 Configure widget in your config/local.json